JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240423/report_analysis_of_districts_cost_analyses_20240423.md

 ___

 ### Clark County, Ridgefield SD, Bond
-The district's property tax cost impact analysis is shown in the image with the red border
+The district's property tax cost impact analysis (from the district's website) is shown in the next image with the red border

 ![Ridgefield SD bond cost analysis](pagesManual/LeviesReport/20240423/RidgefieldSDBondDistrictCostAnalysis.png "Ridgefield SD bond cost analysis")